Next Moves with AI

 Daniel Buritica

-Now, let’s contrast that with , which built its success
+Now, let’s contrast that with Spotify, which built its success one small bet at a time.

 Daniel Buritica

-Instead of launching globally overnight, Spotify before expanding.
+Instead of launching globally overnight, Spotify started small—testing in Sweden first before expanding.

 Daniel Buritica

-They to see what worked—freemium, invitation-only, and limited free streaming—before scaling the most effective one.
+They experimented with different pricing models to see what worked—freemium, invitation-only, and limited free streaming—before scaling the most effective one.

 Daniel Buritica

-And when they , they didn’t just —they , analyzed user engagement, and only then made bigger investments.
+And when they expanded beyond music into podcasts, they didn’t just throw billions at content deals—they tested small acquisitions first, analyzed user engagement, and only then made bigger investments.

 Daniel Buritica